MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

  constructors.
 Its main purpose is the usage in code generation.
 * Conservative means:
   * all models of CD4A also parse as CD4Code models
-  * all functionality developed for CD4A (and obeying the guidelines for extensibility) also applies for CD4Code models (if needed in extended form)
+  * all functionalities developed for CD4A (and obeying the guidelines for extensibility) also apply for CD4Code models (if needed in extended form)

 The grammar file is [`de.monticore.CD4Code`][CD4CGrammar].